CyberSource/cybersource-plugins-rest-salesforceb2ccommerce/documentation/markdown/Configure-payment-method.md

  #### <ins>Payer Authentication (3D Secure)

 **Prerequisite**
- Please contact your Cybersource Representative to sign up and receive your Payer Authentication credentials.
+ If you wish to process card payments with Payer Authentication, please ensure your Cybersource account has been enabled for it.
+Please contact your Cybersource representative if you are unsure.

  Step 1: Upload Cybersource metadata in Business Manager.
 If not follow "Step 2: Upload metadata" or import **"metadata/payment_metadata/meta/PayerAuthentication.xml"** in Business Manager (**Administration > Site Development > Import & Export**)